muratk3n/thirdwave/en/README.md

 "@paulmcleary

-Th US plans to start flying B-1s out of Orland Air Base, Norway - the country's current F-35 hub.
+US plans to start flying B-1s out of Orland Air Base, Norway - the country's current F-35 hub.
 200 USAF personnel showed up there today to start training to operate the bombers, EUCOM says"